 Replacing TikTok and Reels with being "Bored"

 Cold-turkey quitting an addiction is not always gonna work for everyone.
-It mostly worked for me on TikTok only because I redownloaded after getting back from a months long trip where I had no data and my algorithm was so a$$ and forgot what I liked.
-As I have been told by close confidants, it is not this easy for everyone to quit.
+It worked for me with TikTok because I went on a months long trip where I had no data, allowing my algorithm forgot what made me Laugh out Loud.
+Admittedly, reels filled the void that TikTok had left.
+As I have been told by close confidants, it is not this easy for everyone to quit, and some apps make it easier than others.
+To help with your journey to liberation I am compiling a list of resources to replace that streaming addiction.

 - Open the Goodreads app and see which book you should read next